 Repurpose the leftovers

-If you have any leftovers, pop them into an airtight container and either eat it straight from the fridge the next day or repurpose the leftovers with these three easy meal ideas.
+If you have leftovers, store them in an airtight container and eat them straight from the fridge the next day or repurpose them with one of these easy meal ideas.

-- Chile Lime Salmon Tacos: Char up a few street size tortillas right on your stove’s burner, then fill with the salmon, corn salsa, a handful of cabbage and your favorite crema.
+- Chile Lime Salmon Tacos: Char up a few street size tortillas right on your stove's burner, then fill with the salmon, corn salsa, a handful of purple cabbage or spicy slaw and your favorite crema.

-- Crunchy Salad: Toss a shredded coleslaw mix with some homemade spicy mayo (I like the Chipotle Chiloula) and flake the salmon on top.
+- Crunchy Salad: Toss a shredded coleslaw mix with some homemade spicy mayo (I make mine with the Chipotle flavored Chiloula) and flake the salmon on top.
 Toss together and enjoy.

 More easy dinner ideas you'll love